Simon Thomas (presenter)

-Early life

-Thomas was born in Norwich, Norfolk, to Andrew and Gill Thomas.
-He has two sisters, Hannah and Rebecca.
-Although Thomas initially grew up in Cromer, and then Grimston, where he attended Grimston Primary and Middle School, the family later moved to Surrey, where he attended Aberdour School in Tadworth, Surrey and St. John's School, Leatherhead.
-After leaving school, he went to Birmingham University, where he graduated with a 2:1 BA Hons degree in history.

 Broadcasting career

 Blue Peter

 Having applied for the job three times, Thomas began presenting the children's programme Blue Peter on 8 January 1999 replacing the sacked presenter Richard Bacon.
 Previously he had worked as a runner at Children's BBC and the radio station LBC.
 During his tenure at Blue Peter, he ran in the London Marathon twice and two Great North Runs, climbed Mount Kilimanjaro and Mont Blanc, completed over 40 solo sky dives with the Royal Air Force, presented a medal at the Commonwealth Games, ran in the 60 metres sprint at the Norwich Union Indoor Athletics against Frankie Fredericks and Darren Campbell and even directed an edition of the show.
 He also presented the Queen with a Gold Blue Peter badge when she visited the studio and remarked on presenting Her Majesty with the badge that "she could get into the Tower of London free with it."

 Thomas co-presented with Stuart Miles, Katy Hill, Konnie Huq, Matt Baker, Liz Barker and Zöe Salmon.

 Thomas announced his intention to leave Blue Peter in January 2005, and his last live show was aired on 25 April of that year.